Best Value

 Now compounded for value.

-Semaglutide is the active ingredient in Ozempic and Wegovy.
-It reduces appetite, slows gastric emptying, and improves insulin response.
+Semaglutide is a GLP-1 receptor agonist.
+It reduces appetite, slows gastric emptying, and supports insulin response.
 Our compounded version pairs it with Vitamin B12.

 Once weekly